Jason Steele’s favorite credit cards

 discontinued

-Earn 50,000 bonus points after spending $1,000 on purchases in the first three months from account opening.
-Earn 2 points per $1 on Southwest purchases; local transit and commuting (including rideshares); and on internet, cable, phone services and select streaming.
+New cardholders can earn signup_reward bonus points after spending signup_bonus_spend_amount on purchases in the first three months from account opening.
+Additionally, earn 2 points per $1 on Southwest purchases; local transit and commuting (including rideshares); and on internet, cable, phone services and select streaming.
 Earn 1 point per $1 on other eligible purchases.
 You can also earn 3,000 points as an anniversary bonus and it has a AnnualFees annual fee.

 CardName